fredrikaverpil/fredrikaverpil.github.io/_posts/2021-12-17-developing-with-apple-silicon.md

 This describes how to install the native `app` and the Intel `app86` counterpart of certain software.
 As an example, I have `brew` and `brew86` set up like this.

-This can be achieved by creating shell aliases but also shims for the Intel variants.
+This can be achieved by creating shell aliases but also small shell "shim" scripts for the Intel variants.
 I prefer the shell script shim approach, and I have mine publicly available in the [shell/bin](https://github.com/fredrikaverpil/dotfiles/blob/main/shell/bin/) location of my dotfiles.

 If you go for the shim approach, make sure you make your shims executable and available on `$PATH`.